Jose-MPM/Notes/Courses/English V/English Topics.md

             2. We use _past simple_ when we refer to an action _that is no longer true in the present but that was true in the past_.
 [Una acción que ya no es cierta en el presente pero fue verdadera en el pasado].
                 - I studied 3 years at the Colegio de Ciencias y Humanidades plantel Oriente.
+                - 3 years ago I was very weak.
                 - I was fat 2 years ago.

             3. The past simple can be used with phrases relating to finished time, such as: yesterday, last week, last month, in 2010, two weeks ago.
                 - Jemma left the company six weeks ago.
+                - Luis finished the college 3 years ago.
                 - My semester finished 4 five weeks ago.
                 - I emailed Tony last week.
+[Yo envíe un correo electronico]

     + _Present Perfect_:
         * Form:
             - [+]
                 + I, You, We, They + have/'ve + past participie
                     * I have been to 3 Panteon Rócoco concerts.
+                    * You've flew 3 time on this month
                 + She, He, It + has/'s + past participie
                     * Itzel has come to my house 5 fime.
+                    * Santi has danced in a cabarette.
             - [-]
                 + I, You, We, They + have not/'ve not + past participie
                     * We've not yet entered the next semester.
+                        - Nosotros todavía no hemos entrado al siguiente semestre
+                    * I've not yet found a job
+                        - Todavía no he encontrado un trabajo.
+                    * We've not passed the exam
                 + She, He, It + has not/'s not + past participie
                     * He's not bought a car.
             - [?]